stuomas/disorient/README.md

 > Run executable (path, args)

 Run a script or an executable.
 Give the full `path` as argument.
-If the executable takes arguments, add them as `args`.
+If the executable takes arguments, add them as comma-separated list in `args`.

+#### Allow keyword arguments in payloads

+Checking this option allows you to add keyword arguments to your incoming payload in the form of a query string, for example `mypayload?key1=value1,key2=value2,key3=value3` and so forth.
+The keys can be named freely.
+The keywords can then be referred in the arguments field with `$keyname`.

 #### Execute unrecognized payloads